medazza/React-expense-app_by_maximilian/README.md

-this repo is created for learning only
+this repo is created for learning purpose only